libbybaldwin/phonegap-api-demo-jquery-mobile/README.md

 Instructions for [AppLaud Eclipse Plugin for PhoneGap / Android](http://www.mobiledevelopersolutions.com)
 -------------
+ * **Coming Soon** This will be the default project for PhoneGap API Demo w/jQuery Mobile
  * Download zip file
  * Project Creation Wizard
  * Select "Use Build-in PhoneGap"